 - Mobile IP is a communication protocol which allows a mobile host to communicate with a remote host even if it is in a foreign network.

-- If a remote host wants to communicate with the mobile host in the foreign network it has to go through three phases agent discovery, registration and data transfer.
+- If a remote host wants to communicate with the mobile host in a foreign network it has to go through three phases agent discovery, registration and data transfer.

-- In agent discovery, mobile host discovers the ‘address’ of the home agent, foreign agent and care-of address with the help of two messages, agent advertisement and agent solicitation.
+- In agent discovery, the mobile host discovers the ‘address’ of the home agent, foreign agent and care-of address.
+The agent discovery phase requires two messages, agent advertisement and agent solicitation.

 - In the registration process, the mobile host registers itself to the foreign agent and home agent with the help of two messages registration request and registration reply.